Chemical Sedimentary Rocks

 Tufa Rock

-Tufa is cometimes confused with tuff, but it's only because of the similarity of the names, not the rocks.
-Tufa is, just like travertine, mainly composed of calcium carbonate.
+Tufa rock is, just like travertine, one of the chemical sedimentary rocks mainly composed of calcium carbonate.
 It grows out of lime-rich water when calcium carbonate is precipitated.
 It is normally white-ish in colour, but can be trained by iron oxides.
 It is soft, porous and poorly cemented.
 It is not bedded and it can grow very quickly in favourable conditions.

 About Us